Stream UK TV Abroad on your Smart TV

 For many people this becomes complicated quickly.

 A hosted VPN service paired with a pre-configured router removes most of this complexity.
-The router simply connects to the hosted UK residential IP and your devices behave as though they are in the UK.
+The router simply connects to the hosted UK residential IP and your devices behave as though they’re in the UK.

 Another advantage of a router-based setup is device compatibility.

-Instead of installing VPN apps individually, all devices connect through the same network.
+There’s no need to install VPN apps individually — all devices connect through the same network.

 This works with: